marco-siino/McRock-SemEval-2022-Task4/README.md

 For detailed description of our models, please see the paper "McRock at SemEval-2022 Task 4: Patronizing and Condescending Language Detection using Multi-Channel CNN and DistilBERT" by M.Siino et al.

+## Tasks Description
-    Subtask 1: Binary classification.
+* Subtask 1: Binary classification.
 Given a paragraph, a system must predict whether or not it contains any form of PCL.

-    Subtask 2: Multi-label classification.
+* Subtask 2: Multi-label classification.
 Given a paragraph, a system must identify which PCL categories express the condescension.
 Our PCL taxonomy has been defined based on previous works on PCL.
 We consider the following categories:

   Unbalanced power relations.

     Shallow solution.